alphanodes/additionals/docs/macros/iframe.rst

     Include an Iframe into Redmine.
 If your Redmine is running with HTTPS, only iframes with HTTPS are accepted by this macro.

+    :param string url: URL to website
+    :param int width: width (default is 100%)
+    :param int height: height (default is 485)
+    :param bool with_link: true or false (if link to url should be displayed below iframe)

     Note 1: you can only include an iframe, if the website of the iframe url does allow it.
 If not, you will get a empty page with the HTTP header info: